MasterFacilityList/mfl_api/docs/index.rst

 Regulators have their own information systems.
 The MFL provides APIs that can facilitate two way data flow between the regulators' systems and the Master Facilities List.
-You can read more at :doc:`regulation`.
+You can read more at :doc:`12_regulation`.

 MFL APIs: GIS Support
 ------------------------
-The MFL 2 API server uses the excellent `GeoDjango`_ and `PostGIS`_ to provide services that can be used to generate facility maps, perform geographic queries and validate facility coordinate data.
-You can read more about this at the :doc:`gis` page.
+The MFL 2 API server uses the excellent `GeoDjango`_ and `PostGIS`_ to provide 09_services that can be used to generate facility maps, perform geographic queries and validate facility coordinate data.
+You can read more about this at the :doc:`13_gis` page.

 .. _`GeoDjango`: https://docs.djangoproject.com/en/dev/ref/contrib/gis/
 .. _`PostGIS`: http://postgis.net/